DonutVikingChap/libdonut/README.md

 ## Distribution

-After compiling in release mode, the resulting application executable can be packaged into a folder along with its main data directory and be distributed according to each of the relevant licenses mentioned below.
+After compiling in release mode, the resulting application executable can be packaged into a folder along with its main data directory and be distributed according to the relevant licenses mentioned below.
 A sample `copyright.txt` file is provided in the project template to illustrate the copyright notices that must be included when distributing an application containing the code of libdonut and its direct dependencies.
-Note however that this is only an example and not any form of legal advice.
+Note that this is only an example and not any form of legal advice.

 ## License